-The Agricultural Science and Environmental Science Programs listed below are sponsored by the National Park Service and Advancing Science, the Science Outreach Program at Gettysburg College.
+The Agricultural Science and Environmental Science Programs listed below are sponsored by the National Park Service.
+Some are offered with an optional *Advancing Science lab.
 Each session offers students grades 5 through 12 the opportunity to learn about the environment through real science in the field.
 Sessions range in length from 11/2 to 3 hours.
 The topics covered are included in the annual Envirothon Competition. .

 Soil - Introduction to local geology, soil formation, use or abuse of farmland, testing soil quality for chemical makeup, physical structure and biological components, erosion activity. *Advancing Science lab on soil ph or groundwater/enviroscape models